quinnkeast/quinnkeast-website/_books/books.md

   - title: Wonderbook
     author: Jeff VanderMeer
     date: March
+    thoughts: Super interesting format, great content on writing
   - title: The View from the Cheap Seats
     author: Neil Gaiman
     date: March
+    thoughts: Such a range, widely felt
   - title: A Slip of the Keyboard
     author: Terry Pratchett
     date: March